huanzhang12/CROWN-Robustness-Certification/README.md

 **As requested by IBM, this repository is moved to https://github.com/IBM/CROWN-Robustness-Certification, but we aim to keep both repositories synced up.** The code is released under Apache License v2.

-Using the code in this repository to reproduce the results in our paper (further mainteinence will be on the IBM repository).
-For evaluating your own models, it is recommended to use the more flexible implementation of CROWN: https://github.com/huanzhang12/RecurJac-Jacobian-Bounds.
-This implementation contains the same CROWN algorithm (up to floating-point numerical error) with a user-friendly and extensible interface for evaluating customized models.

 About
 --------------------